Northstrix/merucav/Adding-new-shaders.md

-# Mercav Shader Integration & Localization Guide
+# Merucav Shader Integration & Localization Guide

 - generate the exact integration snippets for the app and provide them to human, or
 - edit the repo files directly if possible to access the complete files present in the repo.